Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

   BASELINE_CONTAINER_NAME: ''
 ```

-The `BASELINE_CONTAINER_NAME` defines the name of the storage container in your Azure Storage account that contains F measure testing results for your baseline LUIS app version.
+The `BASELINE_CONTAINER_NAME` defines the name of the storage container in your Azure Storage account that contains F-measure testing results for your baseline LUIS app version.
 This is used for comparison purposes to determine whether the performance of the new model being built from the current source has improved or regressed compared to the baseline.
 Leave this value blank when starting out with a new app until such time as you have an app of sufficient maturity that you wish to commence comparison testing.
 See [Job: LUIS F-measure testing](#job-luis-f-measure-testing) to learn more about the use of this environment variable.

 ### Job: Build